gjwgit/innerpod/README.md

 [Software Innovation Institute](https://sii.anu.edu.au).

 The graphics (login page picture and logo/icon) were generated using Bing's Copilot.
+The audio was generated using ElevenLabs text to speech.

-The **Intro** instructions for meditating by John Main are from [WCCM](https://wccm.org).
+The instructions for meditating by John Main are from [WCCM](https://wccm.org).